What controls star formation in the central 500 pc of the Galaxy?: Discussion

-If we assume a steady-state CMZ, then the kinetic energy of the gas inflow along the bar is insufficient.
+Could the gas inflow along the bar be responsible for driving the turbulence?
+If we assume a steady-state CMZ, then it is straightforward to calculate the kinetic energy of the gas inflow along the bar.
 The energy flux of the inflow is given by $v_{\rm infl}^2/t_{\rm infl}$, where $v_{\rm infl}$ is the gas inflow speed, and $t_{\rm infl}\equiv M_{\rm gas}/\dot{M}_{\rm infl}$ is the time-scale for accumulating the present gas mass.
-Under the assumption of a steady-state CMZ, the gas inflow time-scale equals the time-scale for gas depletion $t_{\rm depl}$, which in the CMZ is about a Gyr (see Table~\ref{tab:prop}).
 The energy dissipation rate is $\sigma^2/t_{\rm diss}$.
 Energy balance then gives

+In a steady-state CMZ, the gas inflow time-scale must equal the time-scale for gas depletion $t_{\rm depl}$, which in the CMZ is about a Gyr (see Table~\ref{tab:prop}).
+Substituting values representative of the CMZ yields a required $v_{\rm infl}$ for maintaining the turbulence of $v_{\rm infl}\sim200~{\rm km}~{\rm s}^{-1}$, which is comparable to the highest line-of-sight velocity $v_{\rm los}^{\rm max}\sim200~{\rm km}~{\rm s}^{-1}$ that can be seen in the HOPS NH$_3(1,1)$ data.
+However, this is likely not the radial velocity component -- given the observed phase-space distribution of the gas, a more representative inflow speed along the bar would be $v_{\rm infl}\la100~{\rm km}~{\rm s}^{-1}$.
+Due to line-of-sight confusion this is a tentative estimate -- detailed modelling is necessary to derive the gas inflow speed with satisfactory accuracy.

-and substituting values representative of the CMZ yields a required $v_{\rm infl}$ for maintaining the turbulence of $600~{\rm km}~{\rm s}^{-1}$, which is much higher than the $\sim200~{\rm km}~{\rm s}^{-1}$ that can be seen in the HOPS NH$_3(1,1)$ data.
-If we relax the condition of a steady-state CMZ, a gas inflow time-scale of $t_{\rm infl}\sim100~{\rm Myr}$ (rather than the adopted $t_{\rm infl}=1~{\rm Gyr}$) would be needed to maintain the current turbulent pressure at the observed inflow speed.
-In order for such a scenario to be viable, the peak SFR would have to be more than ten times higher than is presently observed.
+If we relax the condition of a steady-state CMZ, a gas inflow time-scale of $t_{\rm infl}\sim300~{\rm Myr}$ (rather than the adopted $t_{\rm infl}=1~{\rm Gyr}$) would be needed to maintain the current turbulent pressure at an inflow speed of $v_{\rm infl}\sim100~{\rm km}~{\rm s}^{-1}$.
+This time-scale lies within the observed constraints on the mass deposition rate, even when accounting for the removal of mass by outflows \citep[$t_{\rm infl}=60$--$500$~Myr, see][]{crocker12b}.
+In order for this scenario to be viable, the peak SFR would have to be roughly five times higher than is presently observed.
 This would put the CMZ temporarily on the star formation relations of equations~(\ref{eq:sflaw}) and~(\ref{eq:sflawomega}).